XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/capacity-planning.md

 #### More About Using RocksDB

-[RocksDB](https://rocksdb.org/docs/getting-started.html) is an embeddable persistent key-value store that is optimized for rotational disks.
+[RocksDB](https://rocksdb.org/docs/getting-started.html) is an embeddable persistent key-value store that works well with both rotational disks and solid state disks.

 RocksDB requires approximately one-third less [disk storage](#disk-space) than NuDB and provides better I/O latency.
 However, the better I/O latency comes as result of the large amount of RAM RocksDB requires to store data indexes.